ddomingues/angular2-devise-token-auth/README.md

 ## How it works

 Use `AuthService` for your authentication workflows.
-After you `sign in` using `AuthService`, use `AuthHttp` throughout your application instead of Angular's `Http`.
-All requests will be authorized through the headers that will be sent automatically each request.
+After you `signIn()` using `AuthService`, use `AuthHttp` throughout your application instead of Angular's `Http`.
+All requests will be authorized through the headers that will be sent automatically.
 You don't need to worry about it :sunglasses:.

 ## Setup